 ** "You know... for the first time...
 I'm glad to have you... as a father."

 * How about the memories in Zanarkand, where we see Auron trying to plead with Jecht and Braska to not go through with the Final Summoning?
 And after the scene, to hear Auron's cracked-and-sorrow-filled voice saying "And the cycle went on."
-AND see a flashback about his desperate attempt to get revenge on [[spoiler:Yunalesca]] while being in a grief-fueled rage.
+AND seeing a flashback of his desperate attempt to get revenge on [[spoiler:Yunalesca]] while being in a grief-fueled rage.

-** What did me in the most was Auron [[spoiler:slashing away with his sword at the image of his younger self.]]
-Seeing [[BadAss Auron]] break down like that, so full of self-loathing for what he couldn't do and over the friends he couldn't protect....
-It was incredibly powerful, even beautiful in a way.
+** There's also Auron [[spoiler:slashing away with his sword at the image of his younger self.]]
+Seeing Auron break down like that, so full of self-loathing for what he couldn't do and over the friends he couldn't protect...
+It is incredibly powerful, even beautiful in a way.

 ** Jecht also has his moment when he [[spoiler:offers himself up for the Final Summoning]].
 To see a person feel so powerless that he would give up his life for it to be worth something to him is really sad to hear, especially when he looks so tough on the outside.